malium/Greaper/README.md

 * [X] WorkerThread spawner in order to enable background long tasks.
 * [ ] ReflectionManager that will store all the type definitions even from the plugins or external libs, via manual reflection.
 * [ ] SerializationManager that using the ReflectionManager will de/serialize types into different formats.
-* [X] TimeManager that provide time information and frame information for realtime applications.
 * [X] WindowManager providing multiple window management and enabling input pooling and rendering.
 * [ ] InputManager that will hook to the created windows enabling input pooling and manipulation.
 * [ ] ResourceManager that will handle resources, its IE (Import/Export) methods, its resource links, unique IDs and can use SerializationManager to import/export complex resources or use IE to import/export raw resources.
 * [X] Properties, a class that will store data like a database but can be easily extended giving own types, also they are (TODO)de/serialized automatically if their configuration allows it as configuration for the application and its libraries.
+* [x] Application, a class that handles the loading and updating of the different Managers and Libraries.
+As also updates the diferent active managers, has to handle the time and its update schedule.

 ## License

 I want Greaper to be open source, at least the whole application framework, so any one can make applications on top of it and custom modules.
-In the future I'll make some modules that I'll not share their implementations but I will share their interfaces so they can be extended.
+In the future I'll make some modules that I'll not share their implementations but I will share their interfaces so they can be implemented by other people or even extended.

 ## Wanna collaborate?